Help People Who Are Blind Be Successful in Learning and Living— Support Education, Publications, and Research

 Where Does the Money Go?

-- $171.00 will provide one year of Reader’s Digest® in braille for a blinded veteran.
+- $171.00 will provide one year of Reader’s Digest® in braille for a veteran who is blind

-- $51.00 will provide one subscription to Newsweek® Talking Magazine for a blind teacher.
+- $51.00 will provide one subscription to Newsweek® Talking Magazine for a teacher who is visually impaired

-- $17.00 sends Reader’s Digest® on cassette to a visually impaired teen.
+- $17.00 sends Reader’s Digest® on cassette to a an adult who is visually impaired

-- The APH Endowment funds research designed to create the best specialized educational materials for blind students, such as materials in math and science.
+- The APH Endowment funds research designed to create the best specialized educational materials for students who are blind and visually impaired, such as materials in math and science